 - Survivors or car accidents and man-made disasters

-- Persons with high-risk jobs including fire, police, and emergency and rescue workers
+- Persons with high-risk jobs including first responders, emergency and rescue workers, fire and police

 - Survivors of natural disasters

-- Survivors of suicide attempts and/or suicide attempt of family member
+- Survivors of suicide attempts by themselves or a family member

 - Witnesses of traumatic events